kam-stand/D-lang/README.md

 # D-lang

-This is a repository filled with code, notes and information I have either gathered or learned while reading the textbook📗 from this [link](http://ddili.org/ders/d.en/index.html).
+This is a repository filled with code, notes and information I have either gathered or learned while reading the textbook📗 from this [link](http://ddili.org/ders/d.eenn/index.html).
 Essentially, this repository serves as a personal documentation of my journey learning :school_satchel: the D programming language

+> I mainly code in C, Java, Python, and Bash.
+I came across D-lang randomly and I like that its statically types, compiled and has the ability to manually manage memory.

 ## Structure